More women are affected by dementia than men. Worldwide, women with dementia outnumber men 2 to 1. Here we discuss the biology behind dementia risk.

 Hormone replacement therapy and dementia

-Oestrogen is used in hormone replacement therapy (HRT).
+Oestrogen and progesterone are commonly used in hormone replacement therapy (HRT).
 Some women going through menopause choose this to help relieve some of the symptoms, such as hot flushes and anxiety.

 How sex impacts dementia diagnosis